smithy-lang/smithy/docs/source/1.0/spec/aws/aws-restjson1-protocol.rst

       - JSON object.
 Each member value provided for the structure is serialized as a JSON property where the property name is the same as the member name.
 The :ref:`jsonName-trait` can be used to serialize a property using a custom name.
-A null value MAY be provided or omitted for a :ref:`boxed <box-trait>` member with no observable difference.
     * - ``union``
       - JSON object.
 A union is serialized identically as a ``structure`` shape, but only a single member can be set to a non-null value.